erickbytes/divbull/divbull.com/content/blog/Netflix-My-Investing-Kryptonite.md

 I feel like it's easy to deceive yourself into believing a story about  a stock when things are going good.
 But at some point in almost any stock, your conviction to hold on will be tested.

 I have now inversed Netflix stock several times since I invested.
-First, I bought in 5 years ago.
+First, I bought in 6 years ago.
 Then after holding for two years, I started to get nervous when the stock entered a steep drawdown in 2022.
 I sold out at the bottom, near $375 with my remaining stake.

 Predictably, the stock went on a torrid run to over $1000 after I exited.
 I became frustrated and eventually convinced myself that this was a business I should have held onto.
 I rebought confidently, believing in the story.

-Since I bought back in 2 years ago, the stock had enjoyed a period of relatively stable performance.
+Since I bought back in 2 years ago at $911/share ($91/share post split), the stock had enjoyed a period of relatively stable performance.
 It was seen as tariff resistant in nature.
 It stayed relatively higher while tariffs weighed on other businesses.

 But now in 2026, the stock entered a new narrative.
 That narrative says that they are having trouble retaining their subscribers.
 Netflix content draws in but does not hold recurring viewers according to new data.

-All of a sudden, I'm down 24% on my shares.
+All of a sudden, I'm down 24% on my shares, with the stock hitting $650/share ($65/share) in pre-split terms at trading lows this morning.
 This stock has turned into my personal kryptonite.
 I get bullish and the stock enters a sizeable drawdown.
 I turn bearish and the stock goes up 3x.

 I'm not sure whether I'll keep holding, but the recent performance of the stock has me somewhat concerned.
 But I also feel this one will recover.